 So, is OxyContin pink?
 Is there an OxyContin pink pill?

-When taking an OxyContin pink pill or any other dosage, the effects last around 12 hours, and someone should only take a maximum of two doses in a 24-hour period.
-If someone were to take immediate-release versions of oxycodone, on the other hand, peak levels of effectiveness would occur within about 30 minutes after taking it, and effects would be felt for three to six hours.
+When taking an OxyContin pink pill or any other dosage, the effects last around 12 hours, and most people should only take a maximum of two doses in a 24-hour period.
+However, it’s important to keep in mind that some chronic pain patients may require additional doses.
+If someone were to take immediate-release versions of oxycodone, on the other hand, peak levels of effectiveness would occur within about 60 minutes after taking it, and effects would be felt for three to six hours.
 Immediate-release oxycodone can be taken every four to six hours as needed.

-Some of the side effects of an OxyContin pink pill or any other dose of the drug can include nausea, vomiting, itching, drowsiness, and sedation.
-There can also be severe side effects, such as changes in breathing and heart rhythm, and these need to be discussed with a physician right away.
+Some of the side effects of an OxyContin pink pill or any other dose of the drug can include nausea, vomiting, itching, drowsiness and sedation.
+There can also be severe side effects, such as changes in breathing, and these need to be discussed with a physician right away.

-You should always be aware of what OxyContin looks like and what the doses are because while it is a powerful pain reliever, it has serious side effects that can ultimately end in death if it’s used improperly.
+- It’s important to be aware of what OxyContin looks like and what the doses are because while it is a powerful pain reliever, it also has serious side effects that can ultimately end in death if used improperly

 Have more questions about OxyContin abuse?Read the most frequently asked questions